 After months of negotiations we are unable to agree with our landlord on how much the lease extension should cost for our flat in Loughton.
 Does the Leasehold Valuation Tribunal have jurisdiction to calculate the appropriate figures?

 Most certainly.
 We can put you in touch with a Loughton conveyancing firm who can help.

-An example of a Freehold Enfranchisement decision for a Loughton premises is 201 & 201a St. Barnabas Road in October 2013.
+An example of a Freehold Enfranchisement decision for a Loughton property is 201 & 201a St. Barnabas Road in October 2013.
 The Tribunal decided that the price to be paid by the Applicants for the freehold interest is £20,071.
 This case was in relation to 2 flats.
-The unexpired lease term was 69.26 years.
+The remaining number of years on the lease was 69.26 years.